 - Full- and Part-Time students spend a total of 900 hours in field placement.

-- Accelerated Full-Time students spend a total of 603 hours in field placement.
+- Accelerated Full-Time & Accelerated Part-Time students spend a total of 603 hours in field placement.

 The School of Social Work has partnerships with more than 200 Greater Cincinnati agencies, including in Dayton and Northern Kentucky.
 Available placements can change and some locations will be more convenient for some students than others.
 All students should be prepared for some travel to get to their field placements; the Field Education office tries to minimize travel time when possible.

-- Accelerated Full-Time students begin their field placements when they begin classes during their first semester of study.
+- Accelerated Full-Time and Accelerated Part-Time students begin their field placements when they begin classes during their first semester of study.

 - Full-Time students begin field placement in the fall semester of their first year.